sveetch/py-website-capture/README.rst

     pip install git+https://github.com/sveetch/py-website-capture.git#egg=py_website_capture[cli]

-Once done you may what below to install a working driver for required browsers.
+Once done you may see below to install a working driver for required browsers.

 Install drivers
 ***************